-2. You've had your loan for a while and you want to extend the loan to reduce the monthly payments
+2. You've had your loan for a while and you would benefit from a lower monthly payment.

 What Happens When I Refinance?

 When you refinance a loan, you are essentially paying off an old loan by taking out a new loan and assuming the terms of the new loan.
 When refinancing you are free to shop around; you don’t have to refinance with your current lender.
 Note that if your servicer changes, you will make your payments through your new servicer not the old.
-Refinancing will typically cost you a little money up front in fees so be prepared to have money to give to the lender if you choose to refinance.
+Their are fees associated with refinancing however, usually these fees can be rolled into the loan eliminating most out-of-pocket costs.

 Questions & Answers